top of page

 5. Contextual Exhibits: Our exhibits are designed to provide the cultural context in which these patterns existed, offering a deeper understanding of each piece.

-6. Atelier Service: Our Atelier brings these designs back to life, adding a dynamic and interactive element to our museum.
+6. Atelier Service: Our teaching atelier brings these designs back to life to display during exhibitions, adding a dynamic and interactive element to our museum.

-7. Community and Education: We foster a vibrant community focused on learning and appreciation of couture.
-Through our exhibitions, active social media presence, Founders Circle, blog readership, and couture forum, we work to share knowledge and inspire discussions around the world of haute couture.
+8. Community and Education: We foster a vibrant community focused on learning and appreciation of couture.
+Through our exhibitions, active social media presence, Founders Circle, blog readership, and free couture forum, we work to share knowledge and inspire discussions around the world of haute couture.

-8. Events and Workshops: We regularly host various events, gatherings, and workshops, offering hands-on experiences and deeper dives into the art and history between couture and the seamstress.
+9. Events and Workshops: We regularly host various events, monthly virtual gatherings, and workshops, offering hands-on experiences and deeper dives into the art and history of haute couture.

 Q: What is the mission of the Couture Pattern Museum?